databrary/www/website_mods.md

 - ~~Funding source with NSF logo and grant number (BCS 1238599) on each page (footer?)~~

-- Plan for addition of NICHD and possibly other funding sources.
+- (Have included grant # for now, when more funding sources include only logos of funding agencies.)

-- Check social media links

-	- Should we have "Follow" links instead?
+- Check social media links: should we have "Follow" links instead?

 ### [features.html](http://datavyu.org/features.html)